cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

 We'll use the [Pixel Shuffle](https://arxiv.org/abs/1609.05158) to demonstrate how to read a paper effectively.
 Which you've already look at (in theory :D).

+The worst strategy for reading a paper is to read it linearly like a book, from first word to last word!
+It can seem counter-intuitive at the beginning but you'll soon realize that papers aren't a story to follow, but actually each part of the paper can answer multiple questions you have in the order you want.

+A good way to fully understand a paper at the beginning is to first get a global view of what's happening.
+You'll also see that this will save you a lot of time in the future even when you start gaining experience reading papers because you'll be able to spot very quickly if a paper answers the questions you have or not.

+After you got good global look, then you can start diving into the details: Do the results look good enough?
+How did they achieve their results?
+And so on, until you understand the method and their results.

+The methodology you'll follow looks like this:
+  - First Pass: You'll read only the Title, then the Abstract and then Figures
+  - Second Pass: You'll take a look at the introduction and conclusion only
+  - Third Pass: Youl'll start diving into the method, formulas, etc
+  - Fourth Pass: Reread until you understand and can explain yourself very simply the paper without having any questions left in your mind

+In the following sections, we'll read this paper together so you can get the feel of how to read a paper, and finally you'll be reading a paper of your own later on to make sure you correctly got the process.

 ## The First Pass: Title → Abstract → Figures

 <div>